rednafi/rednafi.com/content/zephyr/writing_on_well_trodden_topics.md

 completely unnoticed.
 This might be one of them too and that's perfectly okay.
 Internet applauds are great but it shouldn't be the only thing that propels your desire to explore and share your thoughts on something.
-For me, the aim is to uphold a meticulous record of odyssey, my own DaVinci's [notebook], and this post is but another page within!
+For me, the aim is to uphold a meticulous record of my odyssey, my own DaVinci's [notebook], and this post is but another page within!

 [docs]: https://pkg.go.dev/golang.org/x/exp/slog
 [use cases]: /go/structured_logging_with_slog